 Ureteral double pigtail stents are used to divert urine from the renal pelvis to the bladder through the ureter.
 The placement of the stent facilitates the passage of urine via passive dilation of the ureter around the stent and bypassing the obstruction.
 Typically in people these are temporary (<3 months) management practices, however, they have been used in dogs and cats for months to years (>4).
 In some dogs, they can be placed endoscopically, however in small dogs and cats they need to be placed with abdominal surgery.
 Complication rates are around 20% for stents, and include stent occlusion, dysuria, stent migration, and re-obstruction.
 Typically due to small size (<0.4 mm) of the feline ureter, I recommend SUBs in all cats.

 Sub-cutaneous ureteral bypasses devices consist of a locking loop catheter placed in the kidney and a second catheter placed in the apex of the bladder: The two catheters are connected with a vascular access port under the skin.
 Essentially a SUB is creating an artificial ureter, which we can access in the future with a specialized needle.
 The size of patient is not a factor affecting the decision to place a SUB.
 Complication rates are around 10% for SUBs and include kinking of the catheter, obstruction (stone/stone debris), hematuria, recurrent infections, and dysuria.
 SUBs need to properly maintained, and every 3 to 6 months, they require ultrasound guidance.

 The use of ureteral stents and sub-cutaneous ureteral stents are beneficial to our patients, resulting in decreased morbidity and mortality.
-These procedures allow us to preserve and potentially reverse renal damage leading to better outcomes.
+These procedures allow the veterinary internal medicine team to preserve and potentially reverse renal damage leading to better outcomes.